ChuzaWick420/FYP_AI_Based_Puzzle_Game/docs/comparisons_with_standard/considerations.md

 #### Natural Language Pitfalls
 Requirements are often written in natural language (for example, English).
 Natural language is inherently ambiguous.
 A natural language SRS should be reviewed by an independent party to identify ambiguous use of language so that it can be corrected.

+#### Requirements specification languages
+One way to avoid the ambiguity inherent in natural language is to write the SRS in a particular requirements specification language.
+Its language processors automatically detect many lexical, syntactic, and semantic errors.

 ### Complete
 ### Consistent
 ### Ranked for importance and/or stability